 As is already the case, visitors will either use the permit pay station in the parking lot or the ParkMobile app to purchase their permit.
 ParkMobile requires you to put in your license plate, which will then register with our License Plate Recognition technology.

-Virtual permits will still be required, but the park plate out policy does not apply to disabled parking locations throughout the Tampa campus.
+Virtual permits are still required, but the park plate out policy does not apply to disabled parking locations throughout the Tampa campus.
 Vehicles parked in disabled parking should park as they traditionally do to accommodate the person with a disability.

 Vehicles actively charging at one of the electric vehicle charging stations on campus are exempt from the park plate out policy.